Alfresco/alfresco-ng2-components/docs/process-services-cloud/process-list-cloud.component.md

 ### Setting Sorting Order for the list

-you can pass sorting order as shown in the example below:
+You can specify a sorting order as shown in the example below:

 ```ts
 let sorting = [{ orderBy: 'status', direction: 'desc' }];
 ```